TheNethOfMe/mc-exercise/FUBAR.md

 Hello, my name is Ted and I do Ted things.
 One Ted thing that I do is to write this Ted code on my Ted branch in in this git repo.
 I'm even doing it from my Ted laptop.
 I'm f***ing TED!

+This is the Neth branch now.
+Here are some of Neth's favorite REM songs...

+> Harborcoat
+> Try Not to Breathe
+> Begin the Begin
+> Welcome to the Occupation
+> Get Up
+> Orange Crush